The References tab

 Chapter

-This field is a drop-down menu which allows you to select a chapter from the named collection, if it is organised by chapters.
+This field is a text field which allows you to enter the name of a chapter from the specified collection, if it is organised by chapters.
+If a chapter with the entered name does not already exist in the collection, filling out this field will create a new chapter with that name.

 Page